Fort Collins Cycling Club |

 10 basic cycling hand signals to keep you — and those around you — safe out on the road.

 A double echelon, also known as a rotating paceline, contains two lines of riders side by side, continuously in motion.
 One line goes slightly faster than the other does.
 Let’s say you’re the lead rider in the faster line.
-You should cross over to the slow line after passing the front wheel of the rider beside you (the front rider in the slower line).
+You should cross-over to the slow line after passing the front wheel of the rider beside you (the front rider in the slower line).
 Then you drift back with the others in the slow line.
-When the final position is reached (back of the line), slide onto the back wheel of the last rider in the fast line.
+When the final position is reached (back of the line), move onto the back wheel of the last rider in the fast line.

-(You name it) Up
+(You name it) Up or Back

 Slowing / Stopping